-The CH has not been able to show evidence that the contents of the first aid bag/box at the workplace are in accordance with applicable procedures and regulations.
-Due to the discrepancy in this indicator has not been met since the previous IC audit, the discrepancy in the indicator with this minor category has been raised to the Major category.
+The company has not been able to show evidence that the contents of the first aid bag/box at the workplace are in accordance with applicable procedures and regulations.
+Due to the discrepancy in this indicator has not been met since the previous IC audit, the discrepancy in the indicator with this minor category rises to the Major category.